ef-tools/efVideoTube-node/README.md

 ## External Dependencies

 The website depends on following external applications to make specific function work.
-The pathes of these applications could be configured under `web.config`.
+The pathes of these applications could be configured under `config.js`.

 - `mp4box`